joaolucasoh/picpay-web/README.md

 ### Setup folder contains the step by step to install / download the prerequisites:

-Inside the Setup folder, there is a step-by-step guide for installing all dependencies according to Windows, MacOS and Linux platforms.
+Inside the Setup folder, there is a step-by-step guide for installing all dependencies according to Windows, MacOS and Linux operational system.

 ### Installing all gems from the gemfile file: